kubedb/docs/docs/guides/etcd/concepts/etcd.md

 You can check out the full list [here](https://github.com/kmodules/offshoot-api/blob/master/api/v2/types.go).

-The etcd pod runs a single operator-managed container, named **`etcd`**; use that name when overriding container level settings such as `resources` or `args`.
+The etcd pod runs a single operator-managed container, named **`etcd`**; use that name when overriding container-level settings such as `resources` or `args`.
 KubeDB adds no init container of its own — anything you put in `spec.podTemplate.spec.initContainers` is yours and is passed through as-is.

 Uses of some fields of `spec.podTemplate` are described below.